Legendary alt-rock group, 10cc, received of of Time Out New York’s 10 ‘Indie Concert’ picks for the Summer of 2012!

 “A very important element,” explains Gouldman, “was we were completely self-contained.
 There wasn’t even a producer.
 If Eric was singing one of us would work the board.
 We used to just give the tracks straight to the record company.”

 Indeed, they didn’t even have a recognisable frontman.
-“Eric was a very good-looking guy who sort of took the role quite often, and Lol was also brilliant out front.
-But you’d never know on the record who was playing guitar or even who was singing sometimes.
-We weren’t like Queen, where you knew instantly it was Brian May on guitar and Freddie Mercury on vocals.”
+“Eric was a very good-looking guy who took on the role quite often, and Lol was also brilliant out front.
+But you’d never know on the record who was playing guitar or even who was singing sometimes.”

 “Because we existed in our own world, we didn’t need anyone to tell us how good we were.
 We listened to the records and went, this is everything we want it to be and more.”
 Even after the astonishing success of I’m Not In Love, they refused to play the game and followed it up with the acidic Art For Art’s Sake – and scored another Top 5 hit.